thirumurthis/Learnings/algorithm/tree_notes.md

 Doing so the invariant structure is retained.

 in simple terms:

-  - if the node to be deleted has both right and left nodes, and that has to be removed
+  - if the node to be deleted has both right and left nodes, and that has to be removed Approach #1:
-  - find the node with minimum value from the right sub-tree from the node to be removed, and the removed node with this.
+     - find the node with MINIMUM value from the RIGHT sub-tree from the node to be removed.
-  - if there is no right sub-tree then use left subtree
+     - Copy that (min right node value) to the node to be rmoved, and delete the duplicate.
+  Approach #2:
+     - find the node with MAXIMIM value from the LEFT sub-tress from the node to be removed.
+     - Copy that (max left node value) to the node to be removed, and delete that duplicate.
 ```
+- Properties:
+    - In a tree or sub-tree, if the node has a minimum value, it won't have a left child.
+(If there is a left child, that value should be lesser).
+There may/may not be right child, if we had right child then this will be scenario 2.
+    -

 #### Tree Traversals